General Surgery Residency

 - Vascular biology

-Our surgical residents have the unique opportunity to take time away from their clinical responsibilities after the completion of their PGY2 year to gain experience and training in the basic sciences.
+Our surgical residents have the unique opportunity to take time away from their clinical responsibilities after the completion of their PGY2 or PGY3 year to gain experience and training in the basic sciences.
 Residents can matriculate onto our NIH National Research Service Award T32 Postdoctoral Training Grant, dedicated to training surgeon scientists in the basic sciences.
 Each resident is dedicates two years to research.
 After two years of clinical training, each resident works with an established researcher from the department faculty to select a topic to study.
-Learn more about our residency research program.

 The University of Florida campus is located in beautiful north central Florida within close proximity of the pristine beaches of the Atlantic coast and the fishing villages of the Gulf of Mexico.
 Gainesville is a vibrant community with numerous cultural, athletic and recreational activities, enhanced by the University of Florida’s prominent intercollegiate athletics.